leonsbuddydave/Birde.js/README.md

 will move all instances of "testClass" to "x = 200".

-Birde also supports method chaining for methods that don't support an explicit value:
+Birde also supports method chaining for methods that don't return an explicit value:

 ```javascript
 B(".testClass")